Force Play

 Related terms

-- Tag PlayA tag play requires a fielder to physically touch a runner with the ball (or a glove securely holding the ball) while the runner is off the base, since no force is in effect — common on steals, run-downs, and any runner not forced to advance.
+- Tag PlayA tag play requires a fielder to physically touch a runner with the ball (or a glove securely holding the ball).
+At the same time, the runner is off the base, since no force is in effect.
+This means common on steals, run-downs, and any runner not forced to advance.

-- Double Play Turn (Slow-Pitch)The double play turn is the pivot footwork a middle infielder uses at second base to receive a throw, touch the bag, and release a throw to first in one continuous motion while avoiding contact with the sliding runner.
+- Double Play Turn (Slow-Pitch)The double play turn is the pivot footwork a middle infielder uses at second base to receive a throw.
+The fielder must touch the bag, and release a throw to first in one continuous motion.
+At the same time, avoiding contact with the sliding runner.

-- First Baseman StretchThe first baseman stretch is the technique of extending one leg toward the incoming throw while keeping the other foot anchored on the base, shortening the distance the ball must travel and getting the out a fraction of a second sooner.
+- First Baseman StretchThe first baseman stretch is the technique of extending one leg toward the incoming throw.
+At the same time, keeping the other foot anchored on the base, shortening the distance the ball must travel and getting the out a fraction of a second sooner.

-- Base RunningBase running in slow pitch encompasses reading the ball off the bat, knowing when to advance aggressively and when to hold, and making smart decisions that turn singles into extra-base opportunities.
+- Base RunningBase running in slow pitch encompasses reading the ball off the bat.
+This involves knowing when to advance aggressively and when to hold, and making smart decisions that turn singles into extra-base opportunities.

 Related guides & benchmarks